Disable Sudo Password Prompt or Extend Timeout in Linux

 Last updated on | 2 replies

-Disable Sudo Password Prompt Per Session
+Disable Sudo Password Prompt for the Current Session

 sudo -i

-Extend Sudo Inactivity Timeout
+Extend the Sudo Inactivity Timeout

 sudo visudo